selwynpolit/d9book/book/redirects.md

 }

 ```
-Then in the submitForm() method, once we've completed the work we needed to do, we can redirect back to where we came from using the code below.
+Then, in the submitForm() method, once we've completed the work we needed to do, we can redirect back to where we came from using the code below.
 We can optionally add a fragment which refers to an ID on the page.

 ```php
     $referrer_alias = $form_state->get('referrer_alias');